redwoodjs/redwoodjs-com-archive/cookbook/Background_Worker.md

 At a high level, Faktory is a language-agnostic, persistent background-job server.
 You can run it [with Docker](https://github.com/contribsys/faktory/wiki/Docker).

+We'll have to have a way of communicating with the server from our Redwood app.
-For our client, we'll use this [node library](https://github.com/jbielick/faktory_worker_node) to send jobs from our Redwood app to our Faktory server.
+We'll use this [node library](https://github.com/jbielick/faktory_worker_node) to send jobs from our Redwood app to our Faktory server.

 ## Creating the Faktory Worker